Your questions, our answers.

 How do I sign a document electronically / digitally?

-At your scheduled appointment time, you will be sent a link to electronically sign the document(s) using an online signing tool called SignNow.
+At your scheduled appointment time, you will be sent a link to electronically sign your document(s) using an online signing tool called SignNow.

-• If you are using a computer/laptop, you can sign the documents using your mouse or cursor.
+- If you are using a computer/laptop, you can sign your documents using your mouse or cursor.

-• You can also upload a scan or picture of your actual signature and insert it into the document.
+- You can also upload a scan or picture of your actual signature and insert it into your document.

 If you are on a mobile device (phone/tablet) you use your finger or a stylus/surface pen to sign.

-How do I receive the fully signed and notarized or commissioned document?
+How do I receive a document commissioned online?

 What are the alphanumeric digits I see underneath my digital signature in the completed document?